Yu-Group/covid19-severity-prediction/data_new/hospital_level/processed/hifld_hospital/Readme.md

     - Not all hospitals in the US are included.
     - Does not have CMS Certification Number, which would be used a primary key for each hospital.
 - Selected Columns:
+    - Hospital Name, str, all lower case
     - Long,
     - Lat,
-    - Hospital Name
-    - Address
-    - City
+    - Address, str, all lower case
+    - City, str, all lower case
     - Zipcode
     - State
-    - Telephone
-    - Status
+    - Telephone, Missing value is NOT AVAILABLE
     - countyFIPS
     - Total Beds
     - Website
-    - Trauma Center Level
+    - Trauma Center Level, 1-5
-    - Hospital Type
+    - Hospital Type, str, lower case